 The Yellow Shark, released a month before his death in November of 1993, was FZ’s last orchestral outing.
-The music, expertly performed by the Ensemble Moderne, features a few early Zappa classics re-imagined for orchestra i.e. Dog Breath Variations, Uncle Meat, Pound For A Brown etc… and premier recordings of string quintets, piano duets, concertos, improvisation etc… If you are open minded enough, the compositions will challenge and stretch your musical tastes.
+The music, expertly performed by the Ensemble Moderne, features a few early Zappa classics reimagined for orchestra i.e. Dog Breath Variations, Uncle Meat, Pound For A Brown etc… and premiere recordings of string quintets, piano duets, concertos, improvisation etc… If you are open-minded enough, the compositions will challenge and stretch your musical tastes.
 The enthusiastic response from the live audience is contagious.
 Jazz From Hell, Civilization Phase III, The Perfect Stranger and The Yellow Shark are all exceptional audiophile recordings of Frank Zappa Albums.

 Thing-Fish / Frank Zappa Meets The Mothers Of Prevention